 CW Hemp (which is made by the famous Stanley Brothers) is probably the most popular and reputable CBD product on the market.
 Here is the most recent CW lab report (conducted by Botanacor Services) for a batch of the 100 mL “Everyday Advanced 5000” oil:

 [View the complete CW lab report and Certificate of Analysis here]

 Final Thoughts on How to Read CBD Third Party Lab Reports

 When it all comes down to it, CBD oil lab results are pretty straightforward and simple to read as long as you know the compounds that you should be looking for, and the ones you should likely expect to find in the raw material.

 In addition to the CBD, for example, you may expect to find other cannabinoids like CBN, CNC, CBG and THCA on your list.
-Of course, you’ll want to make sure that the sample doesn’t contain any THC – especially if you have an impending drug test that you’re worried about passing.
+Of course, if you’re looking to avoid a high, you’ll want to make sure that the sample doesn’t contain any THC – especially if you have an impending drug test that you’re worried about passing.

-Also, you’ll want to use the CBD lab results to verify that the sample is free of any pesticides or herbicides, is within the acceptable limit of heavy metal and microbe content, and what carrier oil is used (typically olive, coconut, or MCT oil which is a natural derivative of coconut oil).
+Also, you’ll want to use the CBD lab results to verify that the sample is free of any pesticides or herbicides, that it falls within the acceptable limit of heavy metal and microbe content, and to verify the carrier oil (typically olive, coconut, or MCT oil which is a natural derivative of coconut oil).